 This product carries a five year parts and labour warranty from date of shipment from Ampetronic.
-To qualify for the five year warranty, the product must be registered at www.ampetronic.com (products/ warranty), without which the warranty will be valid for two years only.
+To qualify for the five year warranty, the product must be registered at www.ampetronic.com/the-ampetronic-5-year-warranty, without which the warranty will be valid for two years only.
 The warranty could be invalidated if the instructions in this handbook are not followed correctly, or if the unit is misused in any way.
 Note: The PSU and connectors supplied with this product are only covered by manufacturers warranty period.